12 reasons why your emails end up in SPAM folders

 One of the factors used to filter for spam is the open rate of emails you’ve sent.
 If your emails are consistently deleted before they’re opened, it’s likely that filters will simply start sending your emails directly to a spam folder.
-Solve this problem by checking out our 30 email marketing tips for ecommerce and improving your open rate.

 Even though they’ve signed up for your newsletter, recipients might still mark your emails as spam.
 This can happen if they sign up for emails but then forget about your brand.
 To stop this from happening, make sure your brand is well positioned in the body of the email, and use a font that’s evocative of your company.